-01Review the Job Opening
+Review the Job Description

 But the remaining candidates will probably still be more than you want to bring in for interviews.
 Before you go through the qualified applications, make up a list of your desired qualifications (over and above the minimum requirements from the job opening) and use this list to prioritize the applications.

 Prepare Your Interview Questions

 Write out your interview questions well in advance, and use the same set of questions at each interview.
 That way you can look at each candidate based on the same type of information.
 You may wish to add a few customized questions for some of your candidates, but the core set of questions should be the same for everyone.

 Keep Your Questions Open

 For example, if you ask something like “How often do you try to close a prospect?” you're likely to hear “I always do that” from every candidate.
 Instead, ask something like, “What do you do during an appointment with a prospect?” and then listen for what they say about closing.

 Note Their Appearance

 Regardless of the state of the job market, sales superstars usually have their choice of positions.
 You'll need to do a bit of selling to convince such a candidate to work for you.
 Prepare some information about the company in general, as well as the sales team and position you're hiring for.

 One vice president of sales from a Fortune 500 company likes to test applicants he's interviewing by suddenly standing up and saying, “I'm sorry but I don't think this is going to work out.
 Good luck to you.”
 This is when the real interview begins, as he can now assess how the candidate responds to a significant objection.

 Listen for Clues